Minimum age for sales and transfers

 Minimum age for possession

-California law prohibits minors from possessing a handgun.7 Exceptions to this prohibition include situations where a parent or legal guardian is present or has provided consent.8 In addition, minors may, with the consent of a parent or guardian, possess handguns when engaged in certain recreational sports, including, but not limited to, competitive shooting; agricultural, ranching, or hunting activities; and any motion picture, television, or video production, or entertainment or theatrical events, the nature of which involves the use of a firearm.9
+Subject to certain exceptions, California law generally prohibits minors from possessing handguns and, effective January 1, 2022, this law will also generally restrict minors from possessing most semiautomatic rifles.7 (Legislation passed in 2021 will further broaden this law, effective July 1, 2023, to generally prohibit minors from possessing firearms of any type).8 Exceptions to these age restrictions include situations where a parent or legal guardian is present or has provided consent.9 In addition, minors may, with the consent of a parent or guardian, possess firearms when engaged in certain recreational sports, including, but not limited to, competitive shooting; agricultural, ranching, or hunting activities; and any motion picture, television, or video production, or entertainment or theatrical events, the nature of which involves the use of a firearm.10

 Minimum age for self-assembling or manufacturing a firearm